 CONDOMINIUM CONFLICTS WITH ZONING REGULATIONS – RHODE ISLAND

 Declarants of condominiums in Rhode Island may sometimes encounter resistance from the City or Town when attempting to create a condominium based on the misunderstanding of the fact that a condominium is a form of ownership and not a form of use.
-This article addresses this issue as it applies under the laws of Rhode Island.
+This article, written by a condo lawyer, addresses this issue as it applies under the laws of Rhode Island.

 The Rhode Island Condominium Act prohibits discrimination by local law against condominiums.
 “A zoning, subdivision, building code, or other real estate law, ordinance or regulation may not prohibit the condominium form of ownership or impose any requirement upon a condominium which it would not impose upon a physically identical development under a different form of ownership, or otherwise regulate the creation, governance, or existence of the condominium form of ownership” (R.I.G.L.
 34-36.1-1.06).
 Unfortunately, discrimination against the condominium form of ownership has been common in Rhode Island.